 In the 1970s, the FDA stated that when HCG was combined with a very low-calorie diet, there were no convincing results when compared to a low-calorie diet alone.
-That statement is now rejected by current specialists, noting it’s not the weight that is important, but the fat loss.
-Remember that initially when there is fat loss, weight may not decrease proportionately.
+That statement is now rejected by current specialists, noting "it’s not the weight that is important, but the fat loss."
+Remember that initially, when there is fat loss weight may not decrease proportionately.
 The remaining fat stores are redistributed throughout your body.
-When your fat “equilibrium” is reestablished, that is when you truly see the results of your hard work on the scale and in front of the mirror.
+When your fat “equilibrium” is reestablished, you begin to see the results of your hard work on the scale and in front of the mirror.

 How much can I lose with HCG?

 When combined with the 28-day Dr. Simeon diet and reasonable exercise, injections of HCG (175 IU per day) can result in the loss of 0.5-2lbs per day.

 Can men lose pounds as well with the HCG low calorie diet?